-The Company has incurred net operating losses and negative cash flows from operations since its inception and had an accumulated deficit of \$258.9 million as of June 30, 2021.
-As of June 30, 2021, the Company had cash and investments of \$301.8 million.
+The Company has incurred net operating losses and negative cash flows from operations since its inception and had an accumulated deficit of \$303.1 million as of September 30, 2021.
+As of September 30, 2021, the Company had cash and investments of \$265.6 million.
 Management believes that the existing financial resources are sufficient to continue operating activities at least one year past the issuance date of these financial statements.
 The Company has historically financed its operations primarily through the sale of common stock and Pre-funded Warrants in its public offerings and the sale of convertible preferred stock and the issuance of unsecured promissory notes in private placements.
 To date, none of the Company's product candidates have been approved for sale, and the Company has not generated any revenue since inception.
 Management expects operating losses to continue and increase for the foreseeable future, as the Company progresses into clinical development activities for its lead product candidates.
 The Company's prospects are subject to risks, expenses and uncertainties frequently encountered by companies in the biotechnology industry as discussed below.
 While the Company has been able to raise multiple rounds of financing, there can be no assurance that in the event the Company requires additional financing, such financing will be available on terms which are favorable or at all.
-Failure to generate sufficient cash flows from operations, raise additional capital or reduce certain discretionary spending would have a material adverse effect on the Company's ability to achieve its intended business objectives.
+Failure to raise sufficient capital when needed or generate sufficient cash flow from operations would impact our ability to pursue our business strategies and could require us to delay, scale back or discontinue one or more of our product development programs, or other aspects of our business objectives.